Oxotnickk/ROTF-Str_Extractor/README.md

   > It doesn't, causes crashing.

   Can we edit files?
-  > No idea, I made this tool so people could look into the files.
+  > Yes, few people tested this tool and it works perfectly

   Will I work on DLC stuff for ROTF?
   > No, I'm NOT going to work on DLC stuff.